oracle-livelabs/oci/apps-cloud-adventure-cio/02-configure/configure.md

-11. First you want to the configure the form to hide Annualized Full-Time Salary Field.
+10. First you want to the configure the form to hide the **Annualized Full-Time Salary** Field.

     > (1) Click in the Box in the **Hidden Column** for **Annualized Full-Time Salary Field** row.       <br>